 Recently Boris Johnson wrote in the Daily Telegraph “once we have settled our accounts, we will take back control of roughly £350 million per week.
 It would be a fine thing …if a lot of that money went on the NHS “.

-Sir David Norgrove, chairman of the UK Statistics Authority decide to rebuke Boris in a public letter saying “I am surprised and disappointed that you have chosen to repeat the figure of £350 million per week, in connection with the amount that might be available for extra spending when we leave the European Union.”
+Sir David Norgrove, chairman of the UK Statistics Authority decided to rebuke Boris in a public letter saying “I am surprised and disappointed that you have chosen to repeat the figure of £350 million per week, in connection with the amount that might be available for extra spending when we leave the European Union.”

 But that is not what Boris said.
 He said correctly that we would have control of the £350 million; in other words we will decide how it’s spent, not the two thirds of it that the EU decides how to spend, measuring its priorities across its pan-European agenda.